djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 In science fiction, the popular imagination, and the Miles Morales Spider-Man movies, the possibility of infinite universes allows writers to explore time travel, alternate histories, and issues around identity and diversity.

 I use the term *[[cultural multiverse|t.multiverse]]* to refer to the complete set of all the different imagined, artistic, and narrative realities that arise from human creativity across cultures and subcultures.
-It encompass literature, film, games, folklore, and virtual worlds.
+It encompass literature, film, games, folklore, and roleplaying.

 ### CARP